jundalisay/superb/content/en/social/economics/principles/intro/chapter-04b.md

 7/2021: overhauled to base everything on the four laws

-2/2022: Added the four classes (Populist, Militant, Philosopher, Merchant) onto the four laws
+2/2022: Added the four classes (Worker, Warrior, Philosopher, Merchant) onto the four laws
 {{< /mess >}}
  -->